dakoctba/scopy/README.md

 When running Scopy without output redirection, the content of the files is automatically copied to your system's clipboard.
 This makes it easy to paste the content into any application.

 The terminal will only display:
-1. A confirmation message when content is copied to clipboard
+1. A confirmation message when content is copied to the clipboard
 2. Statistics about the processed files

 ## Gitignore Support